ashenwolf/iThumbalizer/README.md

 ### Platform

-It is written in Python and is powered by Google App Engine and GD python module.
+It is written in Python and is powered by Google App Engine and PIL module.